-There’s a reason that the “Method” is so revered, utilised and taught in studios, stages, sets and institutions around the world.
-The Stanislavski method is, in its essence, the amalgamation of every piece of acting wisdom that Mr Stanislavski knew of and hunted down, and because of that, it is long in scope and immense in breadth.
+There’s a reason that the “method” is so revered, utilised and taught in studios, stages, sets and institutions around the world.
+The Stanislavski method is, in its essence, the amalgamation of every piece of acting wisdom that Konstantin Stanislavski knew of and hunted down, and because of that, it is long in scope and immense in breadth.
 What Stanislavski did was take all of the best bits of acting advice and methodology from practitioners and teachers alike that he could, and funnel it into what he believed, and what many others do too, to be the core fundamentals of acting, and a rock-solid method.
 I studied predominantly the Stanislavski method rigorously for three years and I’m still learning, still honing, and finding things in it, and continue to do so.
 Given that the method is, let’s face it, gargantuan in scope, this article will hopefully outline some of the most key principles of it so that you can dive deep into everything he gave to us.

 When it came to acting training, Stanislavski aspired for actors to be highly skilled blank canvases.
 The whole idea was to be open and free so that when presented with a quality piece of text the body, mind and spirit were all prepared to run wild, but with fine craft.